Meet us at E-commerce Warsaw Expo, 25th of October 2024

 AI-driven search for reducing bounce rates and improving user satisfaction

-First, LupaSearch allows your ecommerce website to support various synonyms (fridge and refrigerator included).
+First, due to intelligent Natural Language Processing capabilities, LupaSearch allows your ecommerce website to support various synonyms (fridge and refrigerator included).
 This immediately eliminates the “zero results” pages that popped up because of wrong users’ requests.

-Then, it automatically completes the user query as he types.
+Then, the always-converting Smart Search automatically completes the user query as he types.
 If a user searches for broad terms, it suggests alternative or more specific queries.
-This way, a user can pick the most-relevant search query, including the one he did not think of beforehand.
+This way, a user can pick the most relevant search query, including the one he did not think of beforehand.

 Also, you can periodically review the queries that caused the most “zero results” pages.
+Just head to the Reports, Stats, and Analytics, and find the data on search interactions.
 Use this data to plan your future product offerings, stock expansion, and, as a result, business growth.

 The best thing is that you do not need any coding knowledge to achieve that.
 There are LupaSearch dedicated search experts for that.